+Those experts are right, of course.
 You do burn about the same amount of calories as everyone else does while you sleep (BMR), while you’re roaming around and being active (TEA), while you exercise (EPOC), and while you digest food (TEF).

 Where your metabolism may differ from other women is with regards to your non-exercise activity thermogenesis (NEAT).
 These are the calories burned through unconscious activity—things like heat production, fidgeting, and postural control (study).